codingnooob/web-client/readme.md

 &nbsp;

-#### Security & Issues
+# Security & Issues

 If you find any critical security issues, please reach out to us using `security @ crypt [dot] ee`.

 Otherwise, feel free to throw in your bug reports and issues here on github!
 The issues section is meme & emoji friendly.
 Please use fun GIFs.
-It'll cheer everyone up.
-We're going through a pandemic ffs, we can all use a good laughter.
+It will cheer everyone up.
+We have been through a pandemic ffs, we can all use a good laughter.
 So issues/bug-reports/feature suggestions with relevant & fun memes and gifs will win some free storage on the house.

 Needless to say, this doesn't mean Cryptee isn't a serious product or company, it just means you can relax, smile and take things easy.
 We're all humans.